 The “France 2030 Plan” was first introduced in 2021 as the Covid-19 pandemic raged, aiming to provide subsidies to boost the development of Small Modular Reactors (SMRs) and green hydrogen, and support the production of two million electric vehicles by 2027, among other goals.

-Part of the 2024 Budget Bill, the details of which are currently being discussed by MPs in the Finance Committee of the French National Assembly, aims to confirm and control the conditions set out in the “France 2030 Plan”.
+Part of the 2024 Budget Bill, the details of which are currently being discussed by MPs in the Finance Committee of the French National Assembly , aims to confirm and control the conditions set out in the “France 2030 Plan”.

-Among them, a condition proposed by far-left MPs was unexpectedly passed - requiring large companies to "maintain their economic activity on French territory for at least 10 years, after receiving the investment".
+Among them, a condition proposed by far-left MPs was unexpectedly passed - which required large companies to "maintain their economic activity on French territory for at least 10 years, after receiving the investment".
 These companies must also maintain their workforce at the same or higher levels than when they first received the money.

-Furthermore, each company and the government are required to have a common industrial strategy to spread industrial development to poorer, more heavily deindustrialized areas of French territory.
+Furthermore, each company and government are required to have a common industrial strategy to spread industrial development to poorer, more heavily deindustrialized areas of French territory.
 Companies that do not comply with these rules will be required to repay the total amount of subsidies.

 “Too much French industry has moved production to other European Union (EU) countries,” said far-left La France Insoumise (LFI) MP Laurent Alexandre.